emiliano-go/dsig/README.md

 ## Security notes

-- **Key custody.** The gpg backend never lets the secret leave `gpg-agent`; the renderer only ever sees payloads and signatures.
-The openpgp.js backend stores the private key in IndexedDB where any other plugin can read it, and is gated behind an explicit acknowledgement.
+- **Key custody.** The secret never leaves `gpg-agent`; the renderer only ever sees payloads and signatures. dsig never asks for, stores or transmits a private key.
 - **No shell, ever.** gpg is spawned with argv arrays.
 Payloads go via stdin; signatures and peer keys via `0600` files in a fresh `mkdtemp` directory, removed in `finally`.
 - **Verdicts come from `--status-fd`**, not exit codes. `EXPKEYSIG` and `REVKEYSIG` are *not*